rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/52_software-development/524_package-catalog.md

 tags:
     - Deep Dive
 ---
-### Package Catalog
+### Package
-The catalog serves as the portal in rapyuta.io to streamline the software lifecycle management allowing you to spawn deployments, create new packages, and maintain package versions and updates.
+Packages serve as the portal in rapyuta.io to streamline the software lifecycle management allowing you to spawn deployments, create new packages, and maintain package versions and updates.
 Additionally, it features a built-in collection of storage, communication, and curated platform packages that you can put together to build your solution.

 It is also responsible for implementing design patterns that allow a user to leverage powerful build-time or run-time semantics to combine multiple packages and compose new behavior.

 #### Packages Categories
-rapyuta.io divides all packages in _Catalog_ into the following categories:
+rapyuta.io divides packages into the following categories:

 1. **Public packages**
    rapyuta.io provides public packages to its users.
 They are available to every user for deployment.
 You cannot delete or clone public packages.